What makes SR unique?

-Some students uncover a passion for scientific discovery and seek to engage in scientific research and internship opportunities beyond the classroom.
+Some students uncover a passion for scientific discovery or engineering and seek to engage in scientific research and internship opportunities beyond the classroom.
 The STEM Certificate recognizes those students that have demonstrated further interest in science by having completed an internship in a STEM field.
-With guidance and support from the program coordinator and science faculty, students find research internship opportunities in the DC Metro area, an area very rich in scientific endeavor.
-Back on campus, students will work with and lead groups in local STEM related competitions such as Science Bowl, Robotics, Physics Olympics, and Destination Imagination.
-In addition, they work with younger students as science and math peer tutors.
+With guidance and support from the program coordinator and science faculty, students find research and engineering internship opportunities in the DC Metro area, an area very rich in scientific endeavor.
+Back on campus, students will work with and lead groups like Science Club and compete in local STEM related competitions such as the Central Maryland Physics Olympics.
+In addition, they may work with younger students as science and math peer tutors.
 Students produce a portfolio of related experiences building scientific inquiry and engineering design knowledge and skills.

 The purpose of the STEM Certificate Program is to support learning based on current best practices, especially with girls.
-The program aims to provide Stone Ridge students a healthy and balanced way to demonstrate their mastery of skills expected at the next level and allow the girls to have more opportunities for the types of educational experiences that are believed most effective with girls--such as working with role models or participating in hands-on activities.
-Girls interested in scientific inquiry and engineering design need the opportunity to experience all types of technology inside and outside the classroom and especially benefit from the experience of time in the laboratory.
-Learn more about the program requirements, or contact Kathleen Flood, Upper School Director of Student Activities.
+The program aims to provide Stone Ridge students a healthy and balanced way to demonstrate their mastery of skills expected at the next level.
+Girls interested in scientific inquiry and engineering design need the opportunity to experience all types of technology inside and outside the classroom.
+Learn more about the program requirements, or contact Joanna Caudle, Upper School Science Department Chair.

 "Educators of girls know that this combination of competence and confidence allow girls to embrace a future in any field they choose."
 (Deak, J. (2010).
 How Girls Thrive.
 Green Blanket Press).